sygnowski/flink-todo-app/Readme.md

 Current Flink version: `1.14.4`

 ## Deployment
-In onder to run the application you need tho deploy the Kafka first.
+In order to run the application you need to deploy the Kafka first.
 Broker should have listener setup at `kafka:9093`.

 Docker compose manifest under `flink-cluster` directory with more details.